 Whisk together first three ingredients in small bowl.
 Stir together mascarpone cheese in a large bowl.

 Beat heavy cream at high speed till foamy; gradually add sugar and vanilla, beating until soft peaks form.
 Stir 1/4 of the whipped cream into the mascarpone using a rubber spatula.; fold in remaining whipped cream.

 Arrange 1/3 of the cake cubes in a 3 qt. trifle dish. drizzle with 1/3 of the jam mixture, top with 1 container of raspberries and top with 1/3 of the mascarpone mixture.
 Repeat layers two more times.
 Cover and chill 4-24 hours before serving.

 3/4 cup granulated sugar

 1 tsp. vanilla extract

 1 1/3 cups cake flour

 1/4 tsp. salt

 Preheat oven to 400 degrees.
 Beat first 4 ingredients on med.high w/ electric mixer for 5 minutes or until thick and pale.
 Add butter and food coloring, beating until well blended.
-Sift cake cake and next 3 ingredients; fold into egg mixture.
-Spoon batter into lightly greased pan. or Madeleine pans) Bake at 400 degrees until done ( 8-10 minutes if using madeleine pans--LONGER for 9x13--when toothpick inserted in center comes out clean).
+Sift cake and next 3 ingredients; fold into egg mixture.
+Spoon batter into a lightly greased pan. or Madeleine pans) Bake at 400 degrees until done ( 8-10 minutes if using madeleine pans--LONGER for 9x13--when a toothpick inserted in center comes out clean).
 Immediately remove from pan to wire rack.
 Cool completely.
 Cut into cubes if baked in a 9x13.